axibase/axibase-collector-docs/jobs/docker.md

 * Log in to the Docker host via SSH and generate [client and server certificates](./docker-certificates.md).

-* Configure the Docker daemon for secure access over https.
+* Configure the Docker daemon for secure access over HTTPS.

   **On Ubuntu 14.04**